Unlocked

 The Internet In 2000: Online spending during the week after Thanksgiving totaled less than $1 billion.

-The Internet In 2010: Online spending during the week after Thanksgiving 2009 totaled $3.17 billion: a 372% increase.
-Excluding travel, digital downloads, and event tickets, retail spending is expected to be approximately $150 Billion in 2010.
-If you account for total online spending, this number would be far north of $200 Billion.
+The Internet In 2013: Online spending during the week after Thanksgiving 2012 totaled $3.17 billion: a 372% increase.
+Excluding travel, digital downloads, and event tickets, online retail spending is expected to be approximately $200 Billion in 2012.
+Online retail sales are growing at 15% year over year whereas offline retail sales are less than 7% growth.

 The Internet In 2000: Social Media was instant messaging.